 Not to really mention over here what can else be wrong with this particular service and service account, but quite often what we see are wrongly configured SPNs or service principal names.
 But this is the subject for another time.

 How to elevate to localsystem using PsExec tool?

 We got here console running as Administrator.
 We will launch regedit, and we got a security hive that we need to get access to.
-Unfortunately, we cannot get access to it, because permissions say system has a full control, but Administrators not, they don’t even have a read access.
+Unfortunately, we cannot get access to it, because permissions say the system has full control, but Administrators not, they don’t even have read access.

 What we should do is to elevate to localsystem.